PaddlePaddle/PaddleDetection/configs/slim/README_en.md

 Description:
 - The above V100 prediction delay non-quantified model is tested by TensorRT FP32, and the quantified model is tested by TensorRT INT8, and both of them include NMS time.
-- The SD855 predicts the delay for deployment using Paddle Lite, using the ARM8 architecture and using 4 Threads (4 Threads) to reason the delay.
+- The SD855 predicts the delay for deployment using PaddleLite, using the ARM8 architecture and using 4 Threads (4 Threads) to reason the delay.

 ### Distillation

-#### COCO benchmark
+#### COCO Benchmark

 | Model              | Compression Strategy | Input Size |   Box AP   |                                           Download                                            |                                                       Model Configuration File                                                       |                                                      Compression Strategy Configuration File                                                      |
 | ------------------ | -------------------- | ---------- | :--------: | :-------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------: |